adzialocha/splitter-orchester/README.md

 splitter-orchester
 ===

-Website of the Splitter Orchester from Berlin.
+Website of the Splitter Orchester from Berlin built with `Next.js` and `Sanity`.

 ## Requirements